Witten deformation using Lie groupoids: Introduction

-We give an application of deformation groupoids to Witten's deformation of a Morse function.
-A Morse function $f$ is a real valued smooth function on a compact manifold $M$ with nondegenerate critical points.
-This is a generic condition by results of Morse.
-In \cite{MR1451874}, Morse proved the so called Morse inequalities highlighting a relation between the number of critical points of $f$ and the Betti numbers $\dim(H^\cdot (M)).$ He did so by studying the level sets $f^{-1}(]-\infty,a])$ and seeing how they change as $a$ passes by a critical value.
+He did so by studying the level sets $f^{-1}(]-\infty,a])$ and seeing how they change as $a$ passes by a critical value.
 In \cite{MR683171}, Witten proposed an analytic way to prove Morse inequalities.
 His method consists of deforming the De Rham operator $d$ to become $d_{t}=e^{-\frac{f}{t}}de^{\frac{f}{t}}$, and then studying the associated Laplacian $\Delta_t=(d_t+d^*_t)^2$.
 Since the operator $d_t$ is conjugate to $d$, it follows that $\ker(\Delta_t)$ is isomorphic to $\ker(\Delta)$.
 Hence by Hodge theory, $\dim(\ker(\Delta^i_t))=\dim(H^i(M,\R))$ for all $t>0$, where $\Delta^i_t$ denotes the deformed Laplacian acting on forms of degree $i$.
 He then proves that, as $t\to 0^+$, the spectrum $sp(\Delta_t^i)$ gets separated into two parts, the first part is finite and consists of an eigenvalue for each critical point of $f$ of index $i$, and the second part consists of eigenvalues which converge to $+\infty$.
 Morse inequalities are then corollaries of this decomposition.
+In this article, we give another point of view of Witten deformation, a global one which avoids local coordinates.
+By applying the deformation to the normal cone construction, one obtains a smooth manifold whose underlying set is equal to The deformed Laplacian $t^2\Delta_t$ with a slight normalisation acts on the submanifold $M\times \{t\}\subseteq \dnc(M,\crit(f)).$ We show that this operator can be glued smoothly to the direct sum of Harmonic oscillators at every critical point acting on $\sqcup_{a\in \crit(f)}T_aM\times\{0\}\subseteq \dnc(M,\crit(f)).$ The glued operator will be called the global Witten deformation.

+The key tool that is used to be able to express the smoothness of the global Witten deformation is that of Lie groupoids.
+The theory of Lie groupoids in connection with pseudo-differential operators, $C^*$-algebras, and index theory started in the work of Connes \cite{MR679730,MR775126,MR823176,MR1303779,MR548112}, and was extensively developed.
+See for example \cite{MR3669118,MR1467076,MR1687747,MR2227132}.
+The natural projection $\pi_\R:\dnc(M,\crit(f))\to \R$ is a submersion, hence the fibers define a trivial foliation.
+The Lie groupoid that is used to study the global Witten deformation is the Lie groupoid associated to this foliation (see \cite{MR679730} for the general definition).

+Once this operator is constructed, we show that it is a \textit{ regular operator} in the sense of Baaj and Woronowicz, see \cite{MR1325694}.
+We recall that regularity amounts to saying that continuous functional calculus can be applied to the global Witten deformation.

+Furthermore by adapting the classical theorem which says that the De Rham operator on a complete manifold is locally elliptic to the context of Lie groupoids, we show that the global Witten deformation has \textit{compact resolvent} in the sense of Kasparov for $C^*$-modules \cite{MR918241}.
+Note that the manifold $\dnc(M,\crit(f))$ is not compact.